sarmini1/mastermind/README.md

 - `brew services start postgresql@15`
 - `createdb`

-Check that PostgreSQL installed successfully by typing the following in the termininal and observing your PostgreSQL version appearing, with a prompt below, where you can start writing SQL.
+Check that PostgreSQL installed successfully by typing the following in the terminal and observing your PostgreSQL version appearing, with a prompt below, where you can start writing SQL.
 You can then quit out of PostgreSQL.